My Yoga Experience

 My adaptable non dogmatic yoga style has meant that my students do not come from any particular demographic.
 They come from all backgrounds, ages & abilities.
 Over the many years that I’ve been teaching, my yoga classes have included teenage & family groups, ‘forever forties’, pregnant women, corporate clients & work colleagues & those requiring a more restorative & gentle yoga practice at any time in their lives.

-I originally qualified to teach yoga with The LifeCentre in West London (now rebranded as Yogacampus).
+I originally qualified to teach yoga with The LifeCentre in West London (later to be rebranded as Yogacampus).
 This 18 month, 200hr course gave me a broad canvas upon which to paint my interpretation of yoga.
 I highly recommend it to any of my students interested in training to teach yoga.

 I am the mother of five, now grown up children & a one-time, long-term sufferer of chronic back pain.
 These personal experiences of pregnancy & childbirth & looking after a young family while managing chronic pain gave me plenty of opportunity to develop my yoga practice both on & off my yoga mat.